frasnian/euler/README.md

 **Please** do not send me your solution to a problem that does not already have a solution in this repository: I will ignore them (it kind of defeats the entire purpose, right?).
 On the other hand, if I've already worked out a solution, I'd love to see your implementation - especially if it has really good performance numbers.
 It's always cool to see a different approach to the same problem.

-This repo is copyright (c) 2015-2017 David Starr and distrbuted under the terms of the Boost Software License, Version 1.0.
+The Euler Zero project and contents of this repository are copyright (c) 2015-2017 David Starr and distrbuted under the terms of the Boost Software License, Version 1.0.
 (See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt).

 The Project Euler home page is at https://projecteuler.net/.
+I am not affiliated in any way with them, but credit for the original problems is theirs.